2012 Pinot Noir “The Morgster”

 Three Angels Vineyard, Eola-Amity Hills, Oregon

-Three Angels Vineyard is named for my wife, Laureen, and our two daughters, Alex and Morgan.
-Our vineyard is planted to 3 acres of Pinot Noir and is situated on Walnut Hill at an elevation of 600–630 feet, near the northeast terminus of the Eola-Amity Hills.
-The southern half the property slopes to the southeast, while the northern half slopes to the east.
-The vineyard is divided into 3 one-acre blocks; Morgan’s east-facing block in the northern half was planted in 2004 to a clone of Pinot Noir that is referred to as the upright or “droit” clone.
+Three Angels Vineyard is named for the winemaker’s wife, Laureen, and two daughters, Alex and Morgan— fondly nicknamed “the Morgster.”
+Our vineyard is planted to three acres of Pinot Noir and is situated on Walnut Hill at an elevation of 600 to 630 feet, near the NE terminus of the Eola-Amity Hills.
+The southern half the property slopes to the southeast while the northern half slopes eastward.
+The vineyard is divided into three one-acre blocks; Morgan’s east-facing block in the northern half was planted in 2004 to a clone of Pinot Noir that is referred to as the upright or “droit” clone.
 The scion material is said to have been smuggled into the USA from Burgundy’s Grand Cru “La Tache” vineyard.
 The vines have been grafted onto a mix of 101-14 and 3309 rootstocks.
-Morgan’s block is densely planted (2,437 vines per acre with vines 1 meter apart in each row and rows spaced 1.5 meters apart) and underlain by a rather deep (>6 feet), well-drained Jory soil derived from basalt and related volcanic activity.
+Densely planted (2,437 vines per acre; vines within a row are 1 meter apart and rows are 1.5 meters apart).
+Morgan’s block is underlain by a rather deep (approximately 6 feet), well-drained Jory soil derived from volcanic basalt.

 Growing Season and Harvest

-After a 3-day soak, the must characteristics were as follows: pH=3.16, TA=8.3 g/L, and total sugars= 222 g/L. The must was chapitalized.
-Ambient winery yeasts were responsible for fermenting the must, and the resulting cap was punched down by hand daily until fermentation proceeded to dryness.
-The resulting free-run wine was transferred directly to barrel and the skins were pressed on November 17 (for a total of 14 days of skin contact).
+Ambient winery yeasts were responsible for fermenting the must, and the resulting cap was punched down by hand (at least once per day) until fermentation proceeded to dryness.
+The resulting free run wine was transferred directly to barrel and skins pressed on November 8 (for a total of twenty-one days of skin contact).

 Barrels and Bottling

-The wine was raised in a mixture of Hungarian (1, second use) and French (3, all on fourth use) oak barrels for a period of 9 months.
-The wine was bottled on August 10, 2012 and placed in cold storage for 14 months prior to release.
+The wine was raised in a mixture of used French oak barrels for a period of nine months.
+The wine was bottled on August 10, 2012 and placed in cold storage prior to release.